zelronchain/azure-blockchain-projects/bletchley/CryptletsDeepDive.md

 ## Contract Cryptlets
 Contract Cryptlets are created and bound to a specific SmartContract instance and is signed by the parent SmartContract and usually runs within an enclave.
 The SmartContract using a Contract Cryptlet will inherit property accessors (stored procedures) that implement address checks ensuring that only its Contract Cryptlet can perform certain functions.
 The SmartContract and its Contract Cryptlet are bound together with their digital signatures similar to a blockchain wallet.

-Contract Cryptlets can host sophisticated logic not entirely suited to run in the EVM for performance and scale purposes.
+Contract Cryptlets can host sophisticated logic not entirely suited to run in the EVM for performance, privacy scale purposes.
 SmartContracts simply contain the state and key variables for the contract (database and accessor methods), while the programming logic, access to external data sources and events of the contract are in its surrogate Cryptlet.

-Contract Cryptlets used with SmartContracts will allow for more advanced scenarios where performance and scalability are desired.
+Contract Cryptlets used with SmartContracts will allow for more advanced scenarios where performance, scalability and privacy are desired.
 For example, a Contract Cryptlet can perform the entire operation of a SmartContract in parallel with other Contracts without tying up the EVM.
 Using Contract Cryptlets means that each SmartContract does NOT run on all nodes in the blockchain, just those of the counter-parties or attester.

 Contract Cryptlets must have at least one instance in the fabric and can have multiple instances in a counter-party Cryptlet pool.
 Cryptlets in a pool communicate with each other through the fabric to achieve consensus with each enclave having an equal vote.
 One CryptletContainer (enclave) in the pool will record the consensus value to the blockchain.
 Counter-party pool ledgers can be stored within the SmartContract if desired.